Soil ecology: Soil food web

-An incredible diversity of organisms make up the soil food web.
-They range in size from the tiniest one-celled bacteria, algae, fungi, and protozoa, to the more complex nematodes and micro-arthropods, to the visible earthworms, insects, small vertebrates, and plants.
+Diverse organisms make up the soil food web.
+They range in size from one-celled bacteria, algae, fungi, and protozoa, to more complex nematodes and micro-arthropods, to the visible earthworms, insects, small vertebrates, and plants.
 As these organisms eat, grow, and move through the soil, they make it possible to have clean water, clean air, healthy plants, and moderated water flow.

 There are many ways that the soil food web is an integral part of landscape processes.
 Soil organisms decompose organic compounds, including manure, plant residues, and pesticides, preventing them from entering water and becoming pollutants.
 They sequester nitrogen and other nutrients that might otherwise enter groundwater, and they fix nitrogen from the atmosphere, making it available to plants.
 Many organisms enhance soil aggregation and porosity, thus increasing infiltration and reducing surface runoff.
 Soil organisms prey on crop pests and are food for above-ground animals.